builderz-io/v-alpha/INSTALL.md

 ### Starting the MongoDB Entity Store

-Make sure MongoDB is running.
-Then, from the main V Alpha 2 folder execute the following:
+Make sure MongoDB is installed and running.
+Then, from the main V Alpha 2 folder, execute the following:

 Install dependencies for the MongoDB Entity Store